famiu/feline.nvim/USAGE.md

     -- Component info here
 })

--- Insert a component that will be on the middle of the statusline -- when the window is active: table.insert(components.active[2], {
+-- Insert a component that will be in the middle of the statusline -- when the window is active: table.insert(components.active[2], {
     -- Component info here